 In order to build a behavioral health workforce that better meets the needs of Nebraska’s rural communities, we funded a series of focus groups for psychiatrists and psychologists, Licensed Mental Health Practitioners (LMHPs), and administrators in each of Nebraska’s four rural behavioral health regions.

-Nebraska’s Rural Behavioral Healthcare Workforce Distribution and Relationship Between Supply and County Characteristics
+Nebraska’s Rural Behavioral Healthcare Workforce Distribution and Relationship Between Supply and County Characteristics (Abstract 2016)

 Specific attention is needed to improve mental health outcomes in rural communities.
 Rural communities continue to have higher unmet mental health needs than their urban counterparts.
 Quantifying workforce supply and shortages can aid in identifying areas in need of the recruitment, training, licensure, and retention of behavioral health professionals.
 However, workforce analyses have presented a challenge as comprehensive workforce data are limited.
 This study examines the geographic distribution of behavioral healthcare professionals and the relationship between supply and county characteristics in Nebraska in 2012.